Chapter 9 - Special Little Italy District (LI)

 The District Map in Appendix A of this Chapter is hereby incorporated as an integral part of the Special Little Italy District.

-For any building or portion of a building developed or enlarged after February 3, 1977, within Area A, uses listed in the underlying district regulations are permitted except that such uses shall not include those listed in Use Groups 6D, 8C, 10, and 12D, unless authorized by the City Planning Commission pursuant to Section 109-514 (Modifications by authorization).
+For any building or portion of a building developed or enlarged within Area A, uses listed in the underlying district regulations are permitted except for the following uses:

 Within Area A, the maximum floor area ratio for a zoning lot shall not exceed the following: